-Click-to-open rate is a metric to measure the effectiveness of your email content because if your links, the layout, and the content are attention-grabbing, the recipients will want to click a CTA to learn more.
-CTOR leaves room for the interpretation between the number of people who opened the email and the number of people who opened and actually had an actual activity (click).
+Click-to-open rate is a metric used to measure the effectiveness of your email content because if your links, layout, and content are attention-grabbing, the recipients will want to click a CTA to learn more.
+CTOR leaves room for interpretation between the number of people who opened the email and the number of people who opened it and actually performed an activity (click).

 CTOR metric is calculated by the number of clicks divided by the number of opens.

-In order to obtain the best results and make the necessary improvements, you need to categorize your emails (newsletter, promotional, welcome etc.), then apply the metric separetely for each type.
+In order to obtain the best results and make necessary improvements, you need to categorize your emails (newsletter, promotional, welcome, etc.), then apply the metric separately for each type.

 Make your emails easily scannable,

-Let's explain both the difference and the importance through an instance;
+Let's explain both the difference and importance of each via the following example:

 CTR: 5% CTOR: 50%